 - Falsification of prescriptions: This can come under the heading of diverting prescription medications and is a crime.

 If you or your health care business or practice is being investigated by the DEA, it is a wise idea to hire an attorney to help you.
 You are entitled to a hearing when denied.
 If you are being denied a DEA license, a DEA License Denial Lawyer can help you gain your license so you can practice in the health industry.
 Your DEA registration is important to your career, so you should rely on an attorney to help if it is threatened.
 The defense he will provide will give you confidence you can keep your license.
 They can show how you remained in compliance with the rules and regulations when this was the case.
-An attorney has the education, care, resources, and ability to protect your interests.
+An attorney at Chelle Law has the education, care, resources, and ability to protect your interests.